shyynux/shyynux/README.md

 - Learning new things is what gives me drive in tech.
 - I do not hate any programming language, every language is fun to explore (YET).
 - [Blog](https://dev.to/shyynux) ✨💗🎧 and [reading list](https://shyynux.github.io/reading-list/) ⊹˚. ♡
+- my bear blog: [here](shyynux.bearblog.dev), for more random things.
+- I will move to my own blog website once I build that.

 ## 💌 Reach out to me